cardano-scaling/website/monthly/2025-03-monthly.md

 tags: [monthly]
 ---

 This is a monthly report on the progress of 🐲 Hydra and 🛡 Mithril projects since February 2025.
-This document serves as a preparation for and a written summary of the monthly stakeholder review meeting, which is announced on our Discord channels and held on Google Meet.
+It serves as preparation for, and a written summary of, the monthly stakeholder review meeting.
+The meeting is announced on our Discord channels and held on Google Meet.
 This month, the meeting took place on March 26, 2025, using these [slides][slides], and you can see the [recording here][recording].

 ## Mithril